Netcracker/qubership-testing-platform-itf-executor/README.md

 It could really decrease a duration of the development process due to bugs are found earlier than without ITF.

-### To support the testing, ITF provides the following functionality:
+### To support testing process, ITF provides the following functionality
 1. To configure tests
 2. To execute tests
 3. To monitor execution results